-Custom events enable tracking visitor actions that are not predefined in the existing tracker API, allowing web analysts to accurately measure and analyze any domain.
+Custom events enable tracking visitor actions that are not predefined in the existing JavaScript Tracking Client API, allowing web analysts to accurately measure and analyze any domain.
 Many integrations, including those offered by Tag Manager, use custom events for tracking actions detectable only on client-side, e.g. scrolling a page, interacting with a video player, filling forms, etc.